jtzl-wp/in-browser-cache/readme.txt

 1. **Service Worker Registration**: When a user visits your site, a service worker is registered in their browser
 2. **Request Interception**: The service worker intercepts requests for assets
+3. **Passive CDN Detection**: Automatically identifies CDN assets using domain patterns (Cloudflare, BunnyCDN, Fastly, CloudFront domains), HTTP headers (cf-ray, bunnycdn-cache-status, x-served-by, x-amz-cf-id), and heuristics (domains containing 'cdn', 'static', 'assets')
+4. **Active CDN Monitoring**: Proactively monitors CDN health and implements fallback strategies when CDN issues are detected
-3. **Caching Strategy Application**: Different strategies are applied based on content type
+5. **Caching Strategy Application**: Different strategies are applied based on content type and origin (CDN vs local)
-4. **Metrics Collection**: Cache hits, misses, and bandwidth savings are tracked
+6. **Metrics Collection**: Cache hits, misses, and bandwidth savings are tracked separately for CDN and origin assets
-5. **Data Synchronization**: Metrics are periodically sent to your WordPress site
+7. **Data Synchronization**: Metrics are periodically sent to your WordPress site
-6. **Dashboard Visualization**: Data is processed and displayed in the admin dashboard
+8. **Dashboard Visualization**: Data is processed and displayed in the admin dashboard with CDN vs origin breakdowns

 = Benefits =